mjeanroy/exiftool/README.md

 ### Description

-*The goal and main features of this fork did not changed, so this description is the same as the original library*
+*The goal and main features of this fork did not change, so this description is the same as the original library*

 This project represents the most robust Java integrations with Phil Harvey's excellent ExifTool available.

-The goal of this project was to provide such a tight, well designed and performant integration with ExifTool that any Java developer using the class would have no idea that they weren't simply calling into a standard Java library while still being able to leverage the unmatched robustness of ExifTool.
+The goal of this project was to provide such a tight, well-designed and performant integration with ExifTool that any Java developer using the class would have no idea that they weren't simply calling into a standard Java library while still being able to leverage the unmatched robustness of ExifTool.